jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_conditions.rst

 ----

 I want to be able to check if a person can vote, and if they can get a license.
-In other words, I want something in the :ref:`person project<test person with datetime>` to make decisions based on :ref:`conditions<if statements>`.
-For example
+Which means I want something in the :ref:`person project<test person with datetime>` to make decisions based on :ref:`conditions<if statements>`

-* If a person is younger than ``18``

-  - the person cannot get a license.
+* If a person is younger than ``18``, the person cannot get a license.
-  - the person cannot vote.

-* If a person is ``18`` or older
+* If a person is younger than ``18``, the person cannot vote.

-  - and passes a test, the person can get a license.
+* If a person is ``18`` or older and passes a test, the person can get a license.
-  - and the person is a citizen, the person can vote.
+* If a person is ``18`` or older and the person is a citizen, the person can vote.

 ----